 The Superintendent or designee shall maintain a process to facilitate the re-engagement of students who are returning from an out-of-school suspension, expulsion, or an alternative school setting.
 The goal of re-engagement shall be to support the student’s ability to be successful in school following a period of exclusionary discipline and shall include the opportunity for students who have been suspended to complete or make up work for equivalent academic credit.

 A school staff member shall immediately notify the office of the Building Principal in the event that he or she: (1) observes any person in possession of a firearm on or around school grounds; however, such action may be delayed if immediate notice would endanger students under his or her supervision, (2) observes or has reason to suspect that any person on school grounds is or was involved in a drug-related incident, or (3) observes a battery committed against any staff member.
 Upon receiving such a report, the Building Principal or designee shall immediately notify the local law enforcement agency, Ill.
-Dept. of State Police (ISP), and any involved student’s parent/guardian.
+State Police (ISP), and any involved student’s parent/guardian.
 School grounds includes modes of transportation to school activities and any public way within 1000 feet of the school, as well as school property itself.